Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Powell arched an eyebrow, Costello rubbed his chin thoughtfully, and Adam perked up at the idea.
 Firth, though, had concerns.

-"Uh...Nightmare’s a bit of a different ballgame.
+"Uh...
+Nightmare’s a bit of a different ballgame.
 Julian only survived ‘cuz the Corti fucks stacked the deck *way* in his favor.
 You read the report, right?
 Deep hypnotic conditioning, extensive briefing, some essential tools and suchlike, and let’s not even *talk* about the fuckin’ *breeding program…"*

 "That’s exactly the point though.
 It *is* a different ballgame.
 We aren’t training boy scouts here, we’re training dudes who can go *anywhere.* They’re no pushovers by the time they get to us, they’re a *team* instead of just one guy, and of course we’re gonna *monitor* them.
 But I reckon we couldn’t ask for a better ready-made training environment."